etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 ![dynamicapp-versio.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/dynamicapp-version.png)

-Permissions must be given to the Admin role in order to view the application within the Etendo Mobile application.
+Permissions must be given to the Admin role in order to view the application within the Etendo Mobile sub-application.
-From the Role window, look for the name Admin and in the "DYNAMIC APPS - Subapp" tab, add the example record Subapp Example with dev version.
+From the `Role` window, look for the name Admin and in the `DYNAMIC APPS - Subapp` tab, add the example record Subapp Example with dev version.

 | Variable                | Description                                                      | Example Value                          |
 | ----------------------- | ---------------------------------------------------------------- | ------------------                     |